bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 [![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image22%20-%20testD%20loss.png?raw=true)]()

 ##### Conclusions:
-The configuration using a VGG and pretrain we obtain a nice validation accuracy of 84 and a test accuracy of 83, better than the last model except for the fact that this one has overfit.
+The configuration using a VGG and pretrain I obtain a nice validation accuracy of 84 and a test accuracy of 83, better than the last model except for the fact that this one has overfit.

 ### TEST E: